GymLeaderTalon/GymLeaderTalon.github.io/generic.md

 Price is $700 per pup.

-To reserve the pup of your choice, we offer a non-refundable retainer fee of $200
+To reserve the pup of your choice, we require a non-refundable deposit of $200.

 To inquire about our pups, please send an email to morgan@regaldanes.com or use the email form below.